Selma Barkham: From England to Canada and the Basque Country

 In 1950 she decided to spend some time visiting relatives in Canada where she settled in Montreal, working for the Yellow Pages, as a teacher and finally as the Librarian of the Arctic Institute of North America at the University of McGill.

 There, in 1953, she met her future husband a young English architect, Brian Barkham, who was deeply fond of the Basque Country.
 In the summer of 1950, he had left England on motorcycle, with a fellow student of the University of London, John Stoddart, to study the rural architecture of Andalucía in southern Spain.
 But, due to various circumstances, he had ended up in the Basque Country studying its caseríos (farmhouses), which would be the subject of his degree thesis.
 He and his companion made good friends and fell in love with that region, with the result that they returned to the Basque Country in the summer of 1951.

 Huxley could not have known then that that meeting was going to change her life so much, nor that in the future her own research on the Basque Country would lead her to make discoveries of importance to Basque and Canadian history.
-In 1954, the newly married couple moved to Ottawa, the capital of Canada, where Barkham set up an architecture practice and they started a family (Children: Thomas, Oriana, Michael and Serena).
+In 1954, the newly married couple moved to Ottawa, the capital of Canada, where Barkham set up an architecture practice and they had four children.
 Two years later, they visited the Basque Country where a friend, the priest Don Pío de Montoya, spoke to them about the old Basque presence in Canada.
+She became a Canadian citizen in 1964.